mgbpm/biofx-workflows/steps/FileUtils.md

 * String config_json - the output copy mapping configuration, see `biofx-workflow-configurations` for more details
 * String? default_target_location - the default location to copy files to if there is not a more specific configuration
 * String docker_image - required - the name/tag of the orchutils Docker image
-* Int disk_size - optional - size of disk to allocation in GB, defaults to 50
 * String gcp_project_id - required - the GCP project id to fetch location connection information from
 * String workspace_name - required - the current Terra workspace name, used to fetch location connection information